-A False Alarm "Ballistic Missile Threat" Message Was Sent To Hawaii Residents
+A False Alarm "Missile Threat" Warning Got Sent To Everyone In Hawaii

 The message also blared across local television stations.

-However, a spokesperson for the North American Aerospace Defense Command told BuzzFeed News the incident was a false alarm.
+However, a spokesperson for the North American Aerospace Defense Command, or NORAD, told BuzzFeed News the incident was a false alarm.

 "There is no missile threat," Lt.
 Commander Joe Nawrocki told BuzzFeed News.
 "We're trying to figure out where this came from or how this started.
 There is absolutely no incoming ballistic missile threat to Hawaii right now."